 - a copy of your organization's exemption certificate issued by IDOR (sample) or

 - your "E" number.
 (In this case, before completing the transaction, we will verify with the Illinois Department of Revenue before shipping the order.)

 Qualifying sales must be to the organization itself, not its members or representatives.
 For more information, see 86 Ill.
 Adm.
 Code 130.2005 Subsection k Paragraph 1

-Please submit a copy of Louisiana form R-1042 or its electronic equivalent.
+Please submit a copy of your Louisiana Form R-1064 (Primary Dealer) or R-1055 (Limited Dealer) or its electronic equivalent.
 Businesses may reprint their Louisiana Resale Certificate through LaTAP

 on the LDR website.
 See LaTAP FAQs

 Once granted, Louisiana resale certificates are valid for up to two years.
 If your certificate expires, you'll need to renew it and provide us a copy of the renewed certificate.